ablogo/AuthFastApi/README.md

 ```bash
 openssl rsa -in private_key.pem -pubout -out public_key.pem
 ```
-5. Set configurations files (.env) for different purposes (mongodb, JWT, CORS, logs)
+5. Set configuration file (.env)

-The microservice uses mongoDB as its database, so the connection string and other configurations must be included in the configuration file
+The microservice uses mongoDB as its database, so the connection string and other configurations (mongodb, JWT, CORS, logs) must be included

 6. Run local development server
 ```bash